AlgaEnergy and Laboratoire M2 Sign Global Strategic Partnership Agreements for Distribution and Product Development

 Jan 12, 2021, 10:00 ET

-MADRID and SHERBROOKE, Canada, Jan.
+MADRID, Spain and SHERBROOKE, QC, Jan.
 12, 2021 /PRNewswire/ -- AlgaEnergy N.A.
 Inc., the U.S. subsidiary of Spain-based AlgaEnergy S.A. and a global leader in microalgae biotechnology, has signed global product distribution and product development agreements with Laboratoire M2 Inc., a Quebec-based biotechnology company that develops natural and sustainable disinfectant products, including THYMOX CONTROL® fungicide and bactericide.

 AlgaEnergy formulates and produces powerful, sustainable, microalgae-based crop inputs for the world's growers.
 Laboratoire M2's THYMOX® products, derived from the antimicrobial power of thyme oil and other natural oils, are used in crop and indoor agriculture, as well as in turf and garden markets.